-Meet the Author: A lively conversation with Kathy MacMillan, author of Sword and Verse, about worldbuilding, literacy, and the way fantasy reflects the concerns of the real world. (geared to readers age 12 and up)
+Meet the Author: A lively conversation with Kathy MacMillan, author of Sword and Verse and Dagger and Coin, about worldbuilding, literacy, and the way fantasy reflects the concerns of the real world. (geared to readers age 12 and up)

 Choices and Consequences: Kathy MacMillan, author of Sword and Verse, shows how to analyze your story through the lens of choices and consequences to create coherent plots, compelling characters, and satisfying endings. (geared to writers age 12 and up)